maxitg/SetReplace/Documentation/Generators/README.md

 The same generators support multiple systems.
-In addition to [`MultisetSubstitutionSystem`](/Documentation/Systems/MultisetSubstitutionSystem.md), other examples include `HypergraphSubstitutionSystem`, `StringSubstitutionSystem`, etc. Many of these systems have shared evaluation parameters.
+In addition to [`MultisetSubstitutionSystem`](/Documentation/Systems/MultisetSubstitutionSystem.md), other examples include `HypergraphSubstitutionSystem`, `StringSubstitutionSystem`, etc. Many of these systems have shared parameters.

 All generators take the form